 - Ethical considerations.
 Researchers should consult Cornell’s IRB regarding required approvals to study human subjects, as IRB approvals or exemptions must be obtained before funds will be transferred

-- Budget and budget justification aligned directly with the budget categories listed in the online application form
+- Budget and budget justification must align directly with the budget categories listed in the online application form

 - Logistical support: